No results found, please try again. Reset selections.

-In the 3+3 BA+JD Program, high-achieving first-year undergraduate students are admitted simultaneously to the College of Liberal Arts and Social Sciences and the College of Law.
+In the 3+3 BA+JD Program, high-achieving incoming first-year undergraduate students are admitted simultaneously to the College of Liberal Arts and Social Sciences and the College of Law.
 Students complete their first three years in the College of Liberal Arts and Social Sciences and their final three years in the College of Law.
 Students receive the Bachelor of Arts degree after successful completion of their first year of law school.
 Throughout the program, BA+JD students meet regularly with advisors in both Colleges and have access to a variety of resources to ensure their success.

 Key Program Features

 - Students earn both a bachelor's and a law degree (Juris Doctor) in as few as six years (three years undergraduate and three years in law school).